kvnhan/ChessVisualization/README.md

 Final Project - Interactive Data Visualization
 ===

+### Quirks

+The tooltips didn't appear in our screencap for some reason.

+This currently only works for moves in the dataset.
+This generally means that you can only get ~10 moves into a game before the vis isn't useful which is intended since its designed to analyze game intros.
+This was not designed to be a chess engine, merely to visualize the data in our dataset.

+Taking pieces involves clicking on the square the piece is on, not the piece itself.

 ### Project Website

 The vis *may* be avaliable [here](http://ashaji.dyn.wpi.edu:5000), but will probably get taken down soon (its hosted on one of our PC's on the WPI network and break is coming up).